 By having a comprehensive view of a customer's identity, retailers can provide personalized recommendations and offers.

-E-commerce: It is essential in e-commerce.
-Identity resolution helps detect and prevent fraudulent transactions and helps provide a seamless and secure shopping experience to customers.
+E-commerce: It is essential in this context.
+Identity resolution helps detect and prevent fraudulent transactions, providing a seamless and secure shopping experience for customers.

-Government: This tool is used in government affairs to ensure that citizens are accurately identified and their government benefits are not falsely claimed by would-be identity thieves.
+Government: This tool is used in government affairs to ensure that citizens are accurately identified and would-be identity thieves do not falsely claim their government benefits.

-It also allows for law enforcement to easily identify whether a person of interest in a repeat offender.
+It also enables law enforcement to easily determine whether a person of interest is a repeat offender.

-Insurance: This technique is used in the insurance industry to help detect and prevent fraudulent claims and provides personalized insurance products to customers.
+Insurance: This technique is utilized in the insurance industry to help detect and prevent fraudulent claims, while also providing personalized insurance products to customers.

 Identity vs. Entity Resolution